Masturbate Your Mild COVID-19 Symptoms Away

 Reduces the severity of headaches

 Headaches during COVID-19 are quite common and often debilitating.
 Not only do dopamine and endorphins released during an orgasm boost mood, but they may also help alleviate migraines, as reported in a 2007 study published in Cephalalgia.
 Another 2013 study published in Cephalalgia revealed that sexual activity helped relieve migraines in a portion of participants.

 However, it should be noted that not all headaches can be alleviated this way.
 While these results are somewhat encouraging, the study mentions around 50 percent of participants "reported worsening" in their pain levels.

-An older, but relevant, 2006 case study published in the Journal of Neurology, Neurosurgery, and Psychiatry also established a correlation between self-pleasure and migraine relief.
+An older, but relevant, 2006 case study published in the Journal of Neurology, Neurosurgery, and Psychiatry also established a correlation between masturbation and migraine relief.
 The study references the "gate theory phenomenon," which relates to the inhibition of pain transmission at the spinal level.
 In short, the pain gate control theory explains that pain can be either magnified or inhibited via nerve signals at the level of the spinal cord.